 Planned or spontaneous demonstrations, meetings, or assemblies may be conducted in those appropriate areas of the campus that are regularly available to the public, provided such demonstrations, meetings, or other assemblies:

-A. Are conducted in a lawful manner;
+A. Are conducted in a lawful and peaceful manner;

 B. Do not prohibit vehicular or pedestrian traffic;

-C. Do not interfere with the normal operations of the University (classes, other scheduled meetings, events, ceremonies, and other educational processes); and,
+C. Do not interfere with the normal operations of the University (classes, other scheduled meetings, events, ceremonies, and other educational processes);

 D. Do not involve the possession of firearms, weapons, torches, sticks, poles, or other items that may be used as weapons (Demonstrators may carry signs or flags as long as those signs or flags are not attached to a stick or pole.);